lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 | scaling | `scale(x)` | Same unit; be careful with longitudinal data |
 | square root | `sqrt(x)` | Great for count data; handles zeros |
 | inverse |`1 / x`| To invert values/unit, but no zeros |
-{{3}}
+{{2}}

 `@script`
 There are many types of transformations.
-The one you should use depends on your data, choice of statistics, and how you want the results to be interpreted.
+Which you use depends on your data, your choice of statistics, and how you want the results to be interpreted.
 Here is a table of a few common transformations.
-A common transformation is the natural logarithm.
-You use it when your data is heavily right-skewed or when you want your regression results to be interpreted as a percent change.
+The natural logarithm is a very common transformation.
+You use it when your data is heavily right-skewed.
 Another common transformation is mean-centering, which is when the values are subtracted by the mean so zero represents the mean.
 Scaling is also fairly common, which is mean-centering and then dividing by the standard deviation.
 The square root is great for count data since it can handle zeros, unlike the natural logarithm or the inverse.
 The inverse, also called the reciprocal, is useful for several purposes, such as for reversing the unit.
 For instance, if a variable has the unit persons per doctor, the inverse is doctors per person.

 ---